The topics covered in this blog are as follows:

 Summarizing, Ethical Hacking is the process of bypassing the security system of an organization to find loopholes in the system and resolve them.
 There are various benefits of Ethical Hacking, which are listed below.

-Check out this Ethical Hacking tutorial video:
+Check out this Cyber Security Tutorial video:

 Benefits of Ethical Hacking